Deals of the day-Mergers and acquisitions

 ** Singapore conglomerate Keppel Corp and Singapore Press Holdings (SPH) said they will not raise their offer price to gain majority control of mobile operator M1 Ltd, a move that could put pressure on Axiata Group, M1’s single largest shareholder.

+** Finland’s Fortum is not happy with how slowly its strained relationship with Uniper is improving after taking a 47 percent stake in the German company last year, Chief Executive Pekka Lundmark said.

-** TomTom, the Dutch navigation and digital maps company, said it has agreed to sell its Telematics, or the fleet management business, to Japan’s Bridgestone for 910 million euros ($1.03 billion).
+** TomTom will remain independent and grow its core digital maps business, its CEO said after the company agreed to sell its fleet management business to Japan’s Bridgestone for 910 million euros ($1 billion).

 ** Australia’s competition watchdog has delayed its decision on whether to approve the A$15 billion ($10.68 billion) merger of TPG Telecom Ltd and the local arm of Britain’s Vodafone Group PLC after raising concerns in December.